Morebec/OrkestraMono/components/orkestra-postgresql-document-store/README.md

 If the collection does not exist, it will be created automatically.

 ### Finding Documents
-Finding elements is done throughout the `findOneDocument` and `findManyDocuments` methods of the document store.
-This method accepts either a string representing a postgresql json query or a `Filter` which is a simple API for a query builder with the document store:
+Finding elements can be performed using the `findOneDocument` and `findManyDocuments` methods of the document store.
+These methods accept either a string representing a PostgreSQL json query or a `Filter` which is a simple API for a query builder with the document store:

 ```php